 Not surprisingly, the number and variety of employers expressing interest in IDM is far greater than in the past.
 Service providers have even found that companies with as few as 500 employees are asking for proposals, reflecting a big market expansion.
 While it may have taken some time, it seems that IDM has finally found its place in the sun.

-The following case study demonstrates how IDM has benefitted a California healthcare provider:
+The following case study demonstrates how IDM has benefited a California healthcare provider:

 CASE STUDY: Sutter Health Seizes the Moment